Looking for the fastest 3D printers? Or want to finish your 3D project fast?

 • Frame: Full rigid solid metal

-If you are new in exploring the fastest 3D printers in the market, then this section will definitely be helpful to you.
+If you are new to exploring the fastest 3D printers in the world, then this section will definitely be helpful to you.

 First, let’s define some terminologies related to this topic.